-Dry-docking activities and costs are capitalized and amortized on the straight-line method over a period ranging from three to 15 years until the next scheduled dry-docking.
+Dry-docking costs are capitalized and amortized on the straight-line method over a period ranging from three to 15 years until the next scheduled dry-docking.
 Dry-docking activities include, but are not limited to, the inspection, refurbishment and replacement of steel, engine components, tailshafts, mooring equipment and other parts of the vessel.
 Amortization related to dry-docking activities is included as a component of depreciation.
 These activities and the related amortization periods are periodically reviewed to determine if the estimates are accurate.
 If warranted, a significant upgrade of equipment may result in a revision to the useful life of the asset, in which case, the change is accounted for prospectively.

 Property and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized in the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 Assets to be disposed of are separately presented in the balance sheets and reported at the lower of the carrying amount or the fair value, less the costs to sell, and are no longer depreciated.
-In late 2012, several assets were identified and recorded as held for sale, with an expected disposition date within one year.
+In 2012, several assets were identified and recorded as held for sale.
+During 2013, most of these assets were sold.
+The assets remaining at December 31, 2013 and March 31, 2014 are expected to be disposed of within one year.